cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 You can use the template by running `git clone` in your terminal or clicking on the "Use this template" button on the GitHub web interface.

+## DappTools Template

+The [DappTools Template](https://github.com/gakonst/dapptools-template) project is an effort to provide an easy to use template for developers working with the DappTools tool suite.
+It ships with thorough test examples, configurations for testnet and mainnet deployments and integrations with Prettier and Solhint.

+You can use the template by cloning it via `git clone` or clicking on the "Use this template" button on the GitHub web interface.

 ## OpenZeppelin Contracts

 The team at OpenZeppelin maintain the widely used [openzeppelin-contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) repository which is the "Golden Standard" when it comes to standards, helpers and security in the industry.
 No matter what you're trying to build, definitely check the OpenZeppelin contracts [documentation](https://docs.openzeppelin.com/contracts/) to see if it was already built before.